Best Of17 min read

 • Lacks deeper CRM-specific features like built-in calling

-• Can get cluttered fast if you don't stay disciplined about organization
+• Can get cluttered fast without discipline

 5. Freshsales — Best for AI-Assisted Selling on a Budget